-When you are starting to notice memory changes, early detection is key.
-Senior Services offers an array of memory support programs including confidential memory screenings to obtain a cognitive baseline, early memory loss programs, and educational classes along with support from Seasons Adult Day Health Services.
-If you or someone you know is experiencing increasing changes with their memory and could benefit from additional services, please contact Amy Sheridan, Family Support and Activity Manager, at 989-633-3764.
+When you are starting to notice memory changes, seeking early detection is key.
+Senior Services offers an array of memory support programs including confidential memory screenings to obtain a cognitive baseline, an early memory loss program, and educational classes along with support from Seasons Adult Day Health Services.
+If you or someone you know is experiencing increasing changes with their memory and could benefit from additional services, please contact Amy Sheridan, Family Support and Activity Manager at 989-633-3764.

-Check out our section, Our Mind Matters, next month as we discuss Lewy Body Dementia.
+Check out our section, Our Mind Matters, next month as we will dive into Lewy Body Dementia.